Avunu/web_kiosk/README.md

 - **Firefox**: The kiosk is currently limited to Firefox.
 Support for other browsers may be added in the future.
 - **Hardware**: The kiosk is currently limited to x86_64 hardware.
 Support for other architectures may be added in the future.
 - **Static**: The OS, as it stands, is persistent and non-upgradable.
 Software updates require an flake update, rebuild, and redeployment.
 This may change in the future.
-- **Quirky**: This flake-based project uses a non-standard method for secrets management (see build.sh).
-This may change in the future.
 - **Bloated**: Although every attempt has been made at minimalism, the resulting ISO image is still quite large for what it does (~1.6GB).
 More work is needed to reduce the image size.

 PRs welcome to address any of these caveats!